-More than software
+More than meeting management software

 AskCody provided a dedicated Customer Success Manager to Burns & Levinson to ensure implementation, product adoption, and long-term success.
 Initial technical concerns, such as integration between different desktop set ups throughout the firm, were solved quickly and easily.

 “Our Customer Success Manager proved over and over again that no matter how much we managed to mess up your program, he was able to fix it and improve it and tweak it to meet the challenges we were facing.”